basedlsg/Orange-ID-Template/README.md

    - Click "Run" in Replit to start the application
    - The application will be accessible at the web view URL

+#### For Free Users

+If you're using a free Replit account without access to the PostgreSQL database feature, you have several options:

+1. **Use an External Database Service**:
+   - Sign up for a free database service like [Neon](https://neon.tech), [Supabase](https://supabase.com), or [Render](https://render.com)
+   - Create a PostgreSQL database on their platform
+   - Get the connection string from the service
+   - Add the connection string as a secret in Replit:
+     - Navigate to "Secrets" in the Tools sidebar
+     - Add a new secret with the key `DATABASE_URL` and the connection string as the value

+2. **Use SQLite Instead**:
+   This requires modifying the code to use SQLite, which doesn't need external hosting:
+   - Modify `server/db.ts` to use SQLite instead of PostgreSQL
+   - Update the Drizzle configuration in `drizzle.config.ts`
+   - Run the application - data will be stored in a local file

+3. **Generate a Free Tier PostgreSQL Database Using Third-Party Hosting**:
+   - Services like [Elephant SQL](https://www.elephantsql.com/) offer free tier PostgreSQL databases
+   - Create an account and obtain a connection string
+   - Add it as a `DATABASE_URL` secret in Replit

+Once you have configured your database with any of these methods, start the application using the default workflow.

 ### Using an AI Agent for Setup

 You can use Replit's AI agent to help with the setup process by prompting it like this: